b-i-t-n/alpine-monero-miner/README.md

 # alpine-monero-miner
-Monero miners in alpine containers
+Monero miners in alpine containers.

+The goal of this project is to quickly enable you to try different miners without the hassle of knowing how to compile or install them.

 # Suppoerted Miners